Line Flow based SLAM: Related Work

-Dong \textit{et al.}~\cite{Ruifang2018} propose a monocular SLAM method using point and line features for graph optimization.
-It gives higher accuracy than the EKF-based SLAM method.
-PL-SLAM Mono~\cite{Pumarola2017} proposes a monocular SLAM system based on point and line features and achieves better performance than many other methods.
-PL-SLAM Mono extracts line segments and their descriptor for matching.
-Therefore, the complexity of line segment detection and matching is relatively high since all the pixels in an image are visited and LBD descriptors are computed in each image.
-As to bundle adjustment, 3D lines from local map project onto images to search for correspondences.
+Dong \textit{et al.}~\cite{Ruifang2018} propose a monocular SLAM method using point and line features for graph optimization, which achieves higher accuracy than the EKF-based SLAM method~\cite{Sola2012}.
+In a similar way, PL-SLAM Mono~\cite{Pumarola2017} performs beyond many prior and contemporary methods.
+PL-SLAM Mono extracts line segments and their descriptors for matching.
+The complexity of line segment detection and matching is relatively high since all the pixels in an image need to be visited for LBD descriptors.
+As to bundle adjustment, 3D lines from local map are projected onto images to search for correspondences.
 Bundle adjustment utilizes points and lines together in point-line re-projection errors.
 Loop closure only uses points in PL-SLAM Mono~\cite{Pumarola2017}, since matching lines across the whole map is too computationally expensive.
-Our method achieves highly efficient SLAM with high accuracy and concise online 3D mapping thanks to the unified framework by fully using spatial-temporal cues induced by our line flow representation.
-The sufficient number of line matching results strengthens the constraints for bundle adjustment.
-After we detect loop closure, line flows are added to optimize parameters based on reliable and long-term 2D line segments recorded in line flows.
+In addition, the detected lines are unstable across frames.
+Zhao \textit{et al}.~\cite{Zhao2018_ECCV} cuts unreliable line parts to eliminate their influences on localization.
+However, while boosting the performances in localization, their method neglects the roles of the lines in the 3D structure representation of physical scenes.
+Our method achieves efficient SLAM with high localization accuracy and concise 3D maps due to the unified framework which fully exploits the spatial-temporal cues induced by the proposed line flow representation.
+In addition, once we detect a loop closure, we can optimize global parameters based on the long-term stable 2D line segments recorded in the line flows.